 Some good scholarship options you can find in European countries, for example, are:

-2. Student loans - the compromise most students choose
+2. Student loans - the compromise many students choose

 Seeking financial aid from banks and other financial institutions means you will have to pay it back, typically within up to 30 years after you graduate.